 First and foremost, SFAC is about having fun.
-Nothing we do is meant to be overly competitive.
+Everything we do is about becoming a part of a social community while playing games.
 Always keep in mind, you are playing a children’s game.
 It’s not important in the grand scheme of life.
-If you think winning is super important and you’re willing to bend rules or cheat, you are in the wrong place.
+If you think winning is super important and you’re willing to argue, lie or cheat, you are in the wrong place.
 Be respectful.
 Be fair.
 Try to win.
 Have fun and make some new friends.
 If you are reading these rules thinking “how can we exploit them?” you are approaching this with the wrong mindset.
 Let’s all play within the “spirit” of the rules and have some friendly, fair, well-played games.
 All players are invited to the sponsor bar afterwards where the real “winning” takes place.
 Get to know players on your team and on other teams and build your social network.

 When in doubt, you are out.
 This is the Golden Rule of SFAC dodgeball.
 This is ALWAYS the rule.
 If you’re not sure if you should be out, then you are out.
 Be the bigger person, step out of the game.
 There is plenty of time left for more games.
 If you attempt to stay in, people will dislike you.
 Nobody wants to be disliked.